Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Glad *one* of the three of you thinks so."

-"Well, provoking Xiù into punching you in the face didn’t exactly endear you to us…" Julian stretched.
+"Well, provoking Xiù into punching you in the face didn’t exactly endear you to us..."
+Julian stretched.

 "I really didn’t mean to."

 "I get that.
 Hell, first thing she ever did to me was brandish a knife at me."
 He grinned at Kevin’s concerned frown.
 "My fault for sneaking up on her."

-"So she brandished a knife at you for sneaking up on her, broke *my* nose for saying the wrong things… Shit, what does she do to a man who actually hurts her?"
+"So she brandished a knife at you for sneaking up on her, broke *my* nose for saying the wrong things...
+Shit, what does she do to a man who actually hurts her?"

 "Breaks his ribs, knocks him out and then throws him out an airlock."
 Julian replied promptly.
 Seeing Kevin’s expression he raised a reassuring hand. "-into a river.
 She’s not a murderer, he lived.
 And in fairness to her, it was Kirk who cut the bastard’s arm off."